 M. Any Trustee failing to perform the duties as outlined herein can be asked to resign by the other two (2) Trustees with approval of the Director.

-N. The funds shall be maintained in a checking account specifically designated as “NAWIC Region Fund.
+N. The funds shall be maintained in a checking account specifically designated as “NAWIC North Region Fund.
 Signatories on this account shall be the three (3) Trustees; checks can be issued with one (1) signature.
 All three (3) Trustees are to have complete access to the login and password information for the bank account.
 The balance of the Fund shall be ongoing.

 O. The Guardian will close Fund accounting records on September 30th of each year.
 There will be an Audit of the accounting records performed before the Fall Conference of each year.
 The Director shall appoint two (2) members as an Audit Committee to perform the Audit.
 The Audit Committee will present an Audit Report at the Fall Conference or next official meeting of the Region.

 P. This Fund shall serve as a clearing house for all Region events.
 When the event is hosted by a Chapter, this fund must be used.
 While it is recognized that Region events should not be held as a fundraiser, there can be, on occasion, a Net Income from the event.
-Should there be a Net Income as a result of a Region event, the following formula shall be followed: first $500.00 shall be sent to the host Chapter; any amount over $500.00 shall remain with the NAWIC Region Fund.
+Should there be a Net Income as a result of a Region event, the following formula shall be followed: first $500.00 shall be sent to the host Chapter; any amount over $500.00 shall remain with the NAWIC North Central Region Fund.

 Q. The following outside resources are approved for use by a Region to provide assistance for the execution of the event with registration, fund collection, etc: